 - Add essential oil of choice ( I love rosemary for laundry!) and enough water to fill bucket without overfilling.

 - Put lid on the bucket and let it cool.
 I stir it about every hour until I go to bed.
-It will create some chunky pieces of soup in mix but it has never been a problem for the washing machine 🙂
+It will create some chunky pieces of soap in mix but it has never been a problem for the washing machine 🙂